rust-lang/cargo/src/doc/guide.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured
 </code></pre>

-Of course, if your project has tests, you’ll see more output, with the correct number of tests.
+Of course, if your project has tests, you’ll see more output with the correct number of tests.

 You can also run a specific test by passing a filter: